-They want something out the situation, which is why they laser focus and micro-manage you.
-Maximizing the little things you do wrong, or just being overly observative of you.
+This person wants something out the situation, which is why they laser focus and micro-manage you.
+Maximizing the little things you do wrong, or just being overly observant of you.

 Every situation is different and unique, though.

-So, sometimes it might seem like you have the entire office nit-picking you or against you.
+So, sometimes it might seem like you have the entire office nit-picking you or feel that they are against you.
 When in reality it is just a few bad apples that waste energy on these games.

 How can you tell?

-The first sign is what you’re feeling.
+The first sign is what you are feeling.
 You aren’t too sensitive.
 If you feel that you have to be on the defensive.
-Listen to that feeling.
+You should listen to that.

-I’m started to realize that I gave too much credit and authority to people that don’t deserve it.
+Side note: I realize now that I gave too much credit and authority to people that didn’t deserve it.

-What if we really saw these individuls who act as bullies for who they actually were.
+So, what if we really saw these individuals who act as bullies for who they actually were?

-What if we could on these realistic glasses where these people’s true colors are exposed.
+What if we could put on realistic glasses where these people’s true colors were exposed.

 Because we all got ’em.
-Some people are just better at being liars and wearing that mask.
+Some people are just better at lying or wearing that mask.